Iris1026/A-Remote-Controlled-Robot-For-Lunar-Sampling/README.md

 ![Alt text](./lunar surface Model.png)

 We have placed the lunar surface model created with Blender in the folder named "surface_model."
-If you wish to integrate our pre-made lunar surface terrain into Gazebo, you can refer to the link provided. ：[Enter link  here](https://blog.csdn.net/m0_70652514/article/details/131074416?spm=1001.2101.3001.6650.4&utm_medium=distribute.pc_relevant.none-task-blog-2~default~CTRLIST~Rate-4-131074416-blog-124400724.235%5Ev43%5Epc_blog_bottom_relevance_base9&depth_1-utm_source=distribute.pc_relevant.none-task-blog-2~default~CTRLIST~Rate-4-131074416-blog-124400724.235%5Ev43%5Epc_blog_bottom_relevance_base9&utm_relevant_index=9)
+If you wish to integrate our pre-made lunar surface terrain into Gazebo, you can refer to the link provided. ：[Markdown](https://blog.csdn.net/m0_70652514/article/details/131074416?spm=1001.2101.3001.6650.4&utm_medium=distribute.pc_relevant.none-task-blog-2~default~CTRLIST~Rate-4-131074416-blog-124400724.235%5Ev43%5Epc_blog_bottom_relevance_base9&depth_1-utm_source=distribute.pc_relevant.none-task-blog-2~default~CTRLIST~Rate-4-131074416-blog-124400724.235%5Ev43%5Epc_blog_bottom_relevance_base9&utm_relevant_index=9)

 If you prefer to customize the terrain, you can download Blender from its official website.
 [Enter link here](https://www.blender.org/)